Skip to main content

 What Amateur Boxing Actually Requires

-To compete in amateur boxing in England, you need to be registered with England Boxing (formerly the ABA) and train at an affiliated club.
-You also need to be medically cleared, hold a current competition licence, and have completed a minimum number of supervised sessions before your first bout.
+To compete in amateur boxing in England, you need to be registered through your club's affiliation body, such as the Amateur Boxing Alliance or England Boxing, and train at an affiliated club.
+You also need to be medically cleared, hold a current competition licence, and have completed enough supervised preparation before your first bout.

 None of this is complicated, but you cannot do it alone.
-The club does the administrative heavy lifting: registering you with England Boxing, tracking your competition readiness, and entering you for bouts at the right level.
+The club does the administrative heavy lifting: registering you through the club's Amateur Boxing Alliance route, tracking your competition readiness, and entering you for bouts at the right level.

 What the Amateur Programme Looks Like